Tong-Chen/tong-chen.github.com/_posts/2013-01-04-boxplot-tutorial.md

   ![diamond.extract.matrix.boxplot.legend_xvariable_order]({{ site.img_url}}/tutorial/diamond.extract.matrix.boxplot.legend_xvariable_order.png)

 * Plot only the distribution of one column `price` in each category.

   In `cut` category, `boxplot.sh -f diamond.extract.matrix -r 70 -a cut -I "'color','carat'"`;

   In `color` category `boxplot.sh -f diamond.extract.matrix -r 70 -a color -I "'cut','carat'"`.

-  Remember to exclude other columns if there is any by giving their names to `-I` in format `"'col1','col2'"` or `"'col'"`.
-If you want to do this to melted files, please remove unneeded numerical columns before metling process.
+  Remember to exclude other columns if there is by giving their names to `-I` in format `"'col1','col2'"` or `"'col'"`.
+If you want to do this to molten files, please remove unneeded numerical columns before metling process using shell commands like `grep -v` and give new file to `boxplot.sh`.

   ![diamond.extract.matrix.boxplot.price_color]({{ site.img_url}}/tutorial/diamond.extract.matrix.boxplot.price_color.png)